Trend Forum

 2.5 & 3Layer

 This table shows fabrics used for the outer layer of the functional garment system.
 2.5 & 3 layer fabrics are laminated, tapeable, waterproof, and breathable.
-These highly functional fabrics are used for jackets or pants.
+These highly functional fabrics are used for waterproof jackets or pants.
+The minimum requirements for this category is 5000mm watercolumn and 5000g/sqm/24h breathability

 2Layer